chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 ## Defining Entities

 Entities represent the domain objects of your application.

 For example, in a blogging platform, you will have entities such as `BlogPost`, `BlogComment`, `Author`, and so on.

-The set of entities in your application represents the domain model, which is why in ChiselStrike, entities are defined in your project's `models` directory.
+We call the definition of these entities 'models'.

-For example, to define an entity `User` that represents a user in your application, you can add the following TypeScript class to your existing models file:
+To define an entity `User`, you can add the following TypeScript class to your existing models file:

 ```typescript title="models/models.ts"
 import { ChiselEntity, labels } from "@chiselstrike/api"